fiolj/sparta/doc/stats_style.rst

 The *nsreact* keyword
   is the number of chemical reactions on surfaces that occurred, including the global boundaries if they are treated as reacting surfaces, via the :ref:`bound_modify<command-bound-modify>` command.

-The *nparent* keyword
+The *ngrid* keyword
-  is the number of parent cells, including the root cell.
-The *nchild* keyword is the number of child cells, which includes both unsplit and split cells.
+  is the number of grid cells which includes both unsplit and split cells.
 The *nsplit* keyword is the number of split cells.
-See :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and a definition of these various kinds of grid cells.
+See  :ref:`Section howto 4.8<howto-grids>` for a description of the hierarchical grid used by SPARTA and a definition of these kinds of grid cells.

 The *maxlevel* keyword
-  is the maximum number of levels for grid refinement currently in the simulation.
+  is the # of levels of grid refinement currently used in the simulation.
 This may change due to dynamic grid adaptation.

 The *vol* keyword
   is the volume (or area in 2d) of the simulation box.